|

 projects?

-the studio with three artists at this time.
-Danielle VanZyl, a 14 year old from South Africa; Sabrina is a young
+studio with three artists at this time.
+Danielle VanZyl, a 14 year old from South Africa; Sabrina

-Latino girl from Miami who I am producing for the Kirshner label; and I've just signed a young singer/songwriter from LA named
+is a young Latino girl from Miami who I am producing for the Kirshner label; and I've just signed a young singer/songwriter

-George Romano.
-All of these should be ready by the fall for release.
+from LA named George Romano.
+All of these should be ready by the fall

 LP: What are your plans